 If something on your property is in violation of a Moody, Alabama zoning law, the landowner has many avenues.

 The most evident solution is to correct the problem, so your property is no longer in violation of local zoning laws.
 If the violation is minor, and correcting it would not be extremely costly, this is likely the ideal way to go.

 Of course, just fixing a zoning violation isn't always modest or easy, and may interfere with your planned use of your property.
 For instance, you might have just undertaken a considerable remodeling of your home, and later found out that some small part of it technically doesn't conform to Moody, Alabama's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is extremely minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 Furthermore, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can typically not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Moody, Alabama Attorney Help?
+What Can A Moody, Alabama Attorney Do?

 If you are in the process of physically altering your property, you are almost sure to face some contentions having to do with local zoning laws.
 If you find that zoning laws are making it very hard to use your property as you see fit, you may have legal recourse, normally in the form of a variance.
 Of course, your chances of success in any zoning dispute will be immeasurably increased if you have the assistance of a qualified Moody, Alabama attorney.